ORA SmartVision Dallas

 The ORA SmartVision will benefit almost every patient.
 But, the information it provides is most important in the following patients who have a high risk of needing glasses after cataract surgery:

 - Former LASIK or PRK patients: LASIK and PRK changes the shape of the cornea, which creates errors when measuring lens power.
-If the Ultrasound (old) or Optical biometry(current way) are solely used, the patient will almost certainly be left with residual prescription, which will require glasses.
+If the Ultrasound (old) or Optical biometry(current way) is solely used, the patient will almost certainly be left with residual prescription, which will require glasses.
 With ORA Smart vision and Advanced lens power calculations, accuracy is much improved.

 - High Nearsighted (long) and Farsightedness(short) prescription: The eye is made of 2 chambers: the anterior(front) chamber and the posterior(back) chamber.
 In a normal eye with mild to no prescription, the proportions of the chambers are normal.
-In a long or short eyes, the proportion of chambers are abnormal and this can cause errors in measuring lens power.
+In a long or short eye, the proportion of chambers are abnormal and this can cause errors in measuring lens power.

-- Astigmatism patients: In about 40% of the population, the cornea has a oval shape called astigmatism as opposed to the more round shape seen in an eye without astigmatism.
+- Astigmatism patients: In about 40% of the population, the cornea has an oval shape called astigmatism as opposed to the more round shape seen in an eye without astigmatism.
 Astigmatism can be a major cause of requiring glasses after Cataract surgery.
-ORA Smartvision helps with accuracy by measuring the lens power required to correct astigmatism and the axis of the astigmatism.
+ORA Smartvision helps with accuracy by measuring the lens power required to correct astigmatism and the axis of astigmatism.
 To correct astigmatism with ORA SmartVision, astigmatism management technology such as TORIC lens implant or Laser Astigmatic keratotomy is required.

 - Dense Cataracts: